Frequently Asked Questions

 Both formats are research-based projects where a question or problem statement is defined by the student (as guided by his/her advisor and committee).
 Thesis projects often involve hypothesis-testing, but not always (e.g., social science research can be structured around a problem statement or statement of need).
 The main difference between a thesis and internship is that the internship involves a project with an outside agency and the project supervisor (the student's committee head) is almost always an on-staff member of that agency.
 The student would then round out his/her committee with three additional members, two of which must be program faculty).

 The Fall 2015/Spring 2016 tuition is $504/credit for students with South Carolina residency, and $1,308/credit for students with residency outside of South Carolina.
 Tuition for the 2016-2017 academic year will be posted in July after it's approved by the Board of Trustees.
-For more information, visit the College of Charleston's Tuition and Fees page.
+For more information, visit the Treasurer's Office Tuition and Fees page.

 - There are approximately 85 students in the MES Program.